-Camden County History Month October 2021
+Camden County History Month October 2022

 Camden County History Month to Feature More Than Seventy History Events

-Camden County History Month is hosted by the Camden County History Alliance, an association of 50 Camden County history organizations, historic sites, and support agencies.
+Camden County History Month is hosted by the Camden County History Alliance, an association of over 50 Camden County history organizations, historic sites, and support agencies.
 The History Alliance was created in 2016 to identify resources, increase the number of visitors, and institute projects that promote Camden County heritage.
 The Camden County Historical Society manages the work of the History Alliance.

 A full list of all the over 70 events during Camden County History Month, with hours and locations, is available on www.camdencountyhistoryalliance.com.
 Schedule is subject to change.
 Visit our facebook page at www.facebook.com/camdencountyhistoryalliance for additional details and updates, or pick up an event guide from any of the historic sites or at the Camden County Historical Society at 1900 Park Boulevard in Camden.